 Business ties between the Estonia and Switzerland have been enlivened by the Swiss-Baltic Chamber of Commerce (SBCC) located in Tallinn and the Swiss-Baltic Chamber of Commerce (HSB) located in Zürich, as well as the Swiss Export and Foreign Trade Development Centre (OSEC), with the help of whom many events introducing the Baltics have been held and entrepreneurs have been able to make reciprocal visits.
 Now the secretariat of the Swiss-Baltic Chamber of Commerce has merged with the Swiss-Central Europe Chamber of Commerce (SEC) and their joint branch is the Swiss-Baltic Chamber of Commerce in Tallinn.
 According to the Estonian Business Register, there are more than 200 companies with Swiss partnership in Estonia, of which 80 are entirely based on Swiss capital.

 Bilateral trade between Estonia and Switzerland has grown more than threefold during the last ten years.
-In recent years, the trade turnover has largely remained the same: Switzerland ranked in 20th place in 2016 and 2017 among Estonia's trade partners.
-The total turnover of trade in goods in 2017 was 210 million euros (compared to 179 million euros the year before), of which export made up 93 million euros (0,7% of Estonian total export volume in 2017) and import 117 million euros (0,8%).
+In recent years, the trade turnover has largely remained the same: from 2013-2018, Switzerland ranked in 21st and 22nd place among Estonia's trade partners.
+The total turnover of trade in goods in 2018 was 234 million euros (compared to 214 million euros the year before), of which export made up 107 million euros (0,7% of Estonian total export volume in 2018) and import 127 million euros (0,8%).
 The share of Estonian origin goods in total exports to Switzerland made up around 83%.

 |million EUR||%||million EUR||%|